vturovets/openwebui-srs-starter/docs/ui_integration_contracts.md

 - `engine`: Identifier of the STT engine that produced the transcript.
 When Deepgram credentials are absent the dependency layer swaps in the `faster-whisper` fallback, and the field reflects that choice.
-- `transcript`: Trimmed text result from the STT provider.
+- `transcript`: Trimmed text result from the STT provider (omitted when `transcriptOnly=true`, which responds with plain text instead of JSON).
 - `words`: Optional word-level timing entries when supplied by the provider.
 - `data` and `metadata`: Same structure as `/v1/parse`, with additional `sttMs` and `pipelineTotalMs` timing metrics. 【F:backend/app/api/routes.py†L707-L770】